kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 - Configure an Alerting Notification Channel to your email address
 - Configure an Uptime Check; global HTTPS checks to your root domain URL every 15 minutes are a good baseline
 - Cloud Run metrics can be viewed in the Cloud Console on the Metrics tab of the [Cloud Run service](https://console.cloud.google.com/run)
-- MySQL VM metrics can be viewed in the Clodu Console on the Monitoring tab of the [Compute Engine instance](https://console.cloud.google.com/compute/instances)
+- MySQL VM metrics can be viewed in the Cloud Console on the Monitoring tab of the [Compute Engine instance](https://console.cloud.google.com/compute/instances)

 ## Configure Wordpress